yuvalbatan/writeups/tryhackme/The_Marketplace.md

 http://10.10.243.219/admin?user=1 order by 1-- -
 ```

-It responded the same, than I'll increase the column numbers until the website will response differently:
+It responded the same - so I'll increase the column numbers until the website will responds differently:

 ```url
 http://10.10.243.219/admin?user=1 order by 2-- -